toitware/demo-flutter/README.md

 ![Available Demos](screenshots/home.png?raw=true)

-This project is intended to be used as starting point for Flutter applications that want to communicate with the Toit server.
+This project is intended to be used as starting point for Flutter applications that want to communicate with embedded devices or the Toit server.
 Just pick the functionality that is most similar to what you need, and remove the remaining pages.

 ## Implementation Note
 The Toit APIs need access to the Internet.